bartlettroscoe/TrilinosWiki/GitHub-Notifications.md

 ### Alternatives to email notifications

 Issues can also be monitored directly from a browser from the `Notifications` [page](https://github.com/notifications), where you can see a summary of updates.
+You can stop receiving notifications for any issue by unsubscribing from it by clicking the volume sound symbol (similar to 🔊).

 The browser extension `Notifier for Github` accesses the `Notifications` page to show desktop alerts when there are updates to issues that you are monitoring.